jason-mac/FitnessWorkoutLogger/README.md

 # Workout Logger Application
 This project is a workout logging application designed to help users easily track and analyze their gym routines.
 The application will allow users to log their workouts, including exercises, sets, reps, and weights used.
-Additionally, users will be able to track their strength progress over time and identify trends in their performance.
+Additionally, users will have access to other useful features such as being able to create different weekly workout plans for any given week.

 ## Who Is This Application For
 The app is tailored for **anyone** who enjoys working out—whether they’re seasoned gym-goers or beginners looking to stay organized and improve their routines.